 This statement, approved by the Risk Management and Audit Committee ("RMAC") on behalf of the Global Council of Herbert Smith Freehills LLP ("HSF"), sets out the firm's policy and approach to conducting its tax affairs and dealing with tax risk, and is made available to all of HSF's stakeholders.
 This statement will be periodically reviewed by the firm's Tax and Partner Finance ("T&PF") team and Chief Financial Officer ("CFO"), and any amendments will be approved by the firm's RMAC on behalf of the Global Council.
-It is effective for the year ended 30 April 2018.
+It is effective for the year ending 30 April 2022.
 This statement meets the requirements of Schedule 19 Finance Act 2016.

 The Global Council and the T&PF team work together with the CFO to ensure that: